Mallory Hagan: Beginnings in Alabama and Miss New York

 Hagan competed in the Miss Alabama's Outstanding Teen pageant from the ages of 13 to 17 and won the runner-up title once.
 In 2008 she made her only appearance in the Miss Alabama competition and won a non-finalist talent award and a scholarship, while studying at Auburn University, before she left her home for New York in the same year.

-In New York Hagan first participated in the Miss Brooklyn peagant in 2010, wishing to win scholarship money for her education, and to her own surprise won the competition.
+In New York Hagan first participated in the Miss Brooklyn 2010 pageant, wishing to win scholarship money for her education, and to her own surprise won the competition.
 This was followed up by titles as Miss Manhattan 2011, Miss New York City 2012, as well as two first runner-up finishes in the Miss New York pageant in 2010 and 2011, before winning the title of Miss New York in 2012 and qualifying for the Miss America pageant in her last eligible year at the age of 24.
 She received a $10,000 scholarship for her win.
 During her reign as Miss New York 2012, her platform was child sexual abuse awareness and prevention.

 Her contest bio stated that "Hagan has chosen to honor the women in her family who have been victims of sexual abuse by sharing their personal stories and encouraging others to take a stand."
 According to statements made during an Associated Press interview, her mother, Mandy Moore, convinced her to tackle child sexual abuse since it had affected her mother, aunt, grandmother, and cousins.
 Hagan has stated that she has experienced the ripple effects of child sexual abuse.